JohnBioinf/RNAcode_web/README.md

 On the current startpage and the input page a few examples are given for succesfull RNAcode Web jobs.
 The submission for these jobs was done as a bulk submission using the file `static/jobs_publication.json`.
-If the server is setup freshly the examples will not be available either submit new with the file (yet this might change the outcome of the results depending how much the blast data bases changed) or simply coppy all files from the <a href="http://www.bioinf.uni-leipzig.de/Publications/SUPPLEMENTS/22-004/results_publication/">supplements</a>
+If the server is setup freshly the examples will not be available either submit them new with the file, which might change the results.
+The original result files from the backend can be found in the <a href="http://www.bioinf.uni-leipzig.de/Publications/SUPPLEMENTS/22-004/results_publication/">supplements</a>
-of the publication to the workdir of the backend and use the job submision files found in `./job_submissions`.
+of the publication.

 ## Logging